Structure of the council

 Senior management and council officers

 The Strategic Leadership team carry out the day-to-day management of the council and its services.
 The Senior Management Team is lead by the Chief Executive.

-The council employs offices to give advice, implement its decisions and to manage the delivery of council services to the local community.
+The council employs officers to give advice, implement its decisions and to manage the delivery of council services to the local community.